EkaanshArora/Vercel-REST-Deploy/README.md

 # Node - Vercel Login and deploy
+Quick and dirty POC to login using Vercel API fetch token and use it to deploy a template html with custom data.

 ### login.js
 - Edit line 3 to add your email
 - Run `node login.js`